MathewHDYT/OneShare/_docs/notes/cybersecurity/networking.md

 - Private **network**
 - Public **network**

-Devices additionaly use a set of labesl to identify themselves on a **network**.
+Devices additionally use a set of labels to identify themselves on a **network**.

 ### Identifying Devices:

-To communicate and mantain order, devices must be both identifying and identifiable on a network.
+To communicate and maintain order, devices must be both identifying and identifiable on a network.
-There are two ways to ensure devices on a network are identfied:
+There are two ways to ensure devices on a network are identified:
-- **`IP` Address**, similair to a name can be changed
+- **`IP` Address**, similar to a name can be changed
-- **Media Access Control (MAC) Address**, similair to a fingerprint or serial number and cannot be changed
+- **Media Access Control (MAC) Address**, similar to a fingerprint or serial number and cannot be changed

 ### IP Address: